1So Solomon the son of David was strengthened in his kingdom, and Yahweh his God was with him and exalted him greatly.

-2Solomon spoke to all Israel, to the captains of thousands and of hundreds and to the judges and to every ruler in all Israel, the heads of the fathers’ households.
+2Solomon spoke to all Israel, to the commanders of thousands and of hundreds and to the judges and to every leader in all Israel, the heads of the families.

-3So Solomon and all the assembly with him went to the high place that was at Gibeon, for there was the Tent of Meeting of God, which Moses the servant of Yahweh had made in the wilderness.
+3So Solomon and all the assembly with him went to the shrine that was at Gibeon because the Tent of Meeting of God that Moses the servant of Yahweh had made in the wilderness was there.

-4But David had brought the ark of God up from Kiriath Jearim to the place that David had prepared for it, for he had pitched a tent for it at Jerusalem.
+4However, David had brought the ark of God up from Kiriath-jearim to the place David had prepared for it, because he had pitched a tent for it at Jerusalem.

-5Moreover the bronze altar that Bezalel the son of Uri the son of Hur had made was there before the tabernacle of Yahweh, and Solomon and the assembly were seeking counsel there.
+5But the bronze altar that Bezalel the son of Uri the son of Hur had made was there in front of the tabernacle of Yahweh, and Solomon and the assembly sought Yahweh at it.

-6Solomon went up there to the bronze altar before Yahweh, which was at the Tent of Meeting, and offered 1,000 burnt offerings on it.
+6Solomon went up there to the bronze altar that was at the Tent of Meeting, in the presence of Yahweh, and offered 1,000 burnt offerings on it.

-8Solomon said to God, “You have shown great loving kindness to David my father and have made me king in his place.
+8Solomon said to God, “You have shown great covenant faithfulness to David my father and have made me king in his place.

-9Now, Yahweh God, let your promise to David my father be established, for you have made me king over a people like the dust of the earth in multitude.
+9Now, Yahweh God, let your word to David my father be established, for you have made me king over a people as numerous as the dust of the earth.

-10Now give me wisdom and knowledge, that I may go out and come in before this people; for who can judge this your people that is so great?”
+10Now give me wisdom and knowledge, so that I can go out and come in before this people, for who can judge this great people of yours?”

-12wisdom and knowledge is granted to you.
-I will give you riches, wealth, and honor, such as none of the kings have had who have been before you; neither will there any after you have the like.”
+12wisdom and knowledge have been given to you.
+I will give you riches, wealth, and honor, such as none of the kings who have been before you have had, nor will any of those who come after you.”

-13So Solomon came from the high place that was at Gibeon, from before the Tent of Meeting to Jerusalem, and he reigned over Israel.
+13So Solomon came from the shrine that was at Gibeon—from the Tent of Meeting—to Jerusalem, and he reigned over Israel.

-15The king made silver and gold to be in Jerusalem as stones, and cedars made he to be as the sycamore trees that are in the lowland for abundance.
+15The king made silver and gold to be in Jerusalem as common as stones, and he made cedars to be as abundant as the sycamore trees that are in the Shephelah.

 16The horses that Solomon had were brought out of Egypt and from Kue; the king’s merchants purchased them from Kue.

-17They brought up and brought out of Egypt a chariot for 600 pieces of silver and a horse for 150: and so for all the kings of the Hittites, and the kings of Syria, they brought them out by their means.
+17They imported and then exported a chariot from Egypt for 600 pieces of silver and a horse for 150: and thus through them they were exported to all the kings of the Hittites and the kings of Syria.